dacian73/cip2024_auto_email_sender_Excel_unpaid_invoices_data/README.md

  - allow for custom email signature, that can be saved
  - make the number of columns dinamic, the user being able to decide what information he wants to use or see
  - give the user the option to write the names of the column headers he is interested in (instead of forcing him to use "name", "email", "invoice id" etc.)
+ - using a better logging system, instead of the many chaotic prints